anuri73/beeline-data-engineer/README.md

 runMain book.Book
 ```

+And you will see result in console output

 Run the following command from sbt console to get `Movie task`:

 ```bash
 runMain movie.Movie
 ```

+and you will see genereted json file in `resources/ml100-k` directory

 # Specifion: